Today I am sharing a really simple recipe for a “no bake” salted caramel cheesecake. I promise this is SOOO good you will hate me forever!!

 I said, “I made these especially for you to take tonight and you just said flat out NO WAY.”

 He looked at me like I was speaking another language, he said, “This isn’t about feelings, this is about drinking beer, and playing poker with blokes.”

-LOL!
 I can’t argue with his male logic, and I was just teasing anyway.

-So if any of the wives want Salted Caramel Cheesecake, I have plenty.
+If any of the wives want Salted Caramel Cheesecake, I have plenty.
 Oh and if any of the “poker playing blokes” would have liked to try this delicious dessert I am very sorry, it’s not “Man Food.”